hyperledger-archives/fabric/docs/protocol-spec.md

 Note, that any configuration settings for the peer node listed in the `core.yaml` configuration file, which is the  configuration file for the `peer` process, may be modified on the command line with an environment variable.
 For example, to set the `peer.id` or the `peer.addressAutoDetect` settings, one may pass the `CORE_PEER_ID=vp1` and `CORE_PEER_ADDRESSAUTODETECT=true` on the command line.

-#### 6.3.1.1 peer
+#### 6.3.1.1 node start

-The CLI `peer` command will execute the peer process in either the development or production mode.
+The CLI `node start` command will execute the peer process in either the development or production mode.
 The development mode is meant for running a single peer node locally, together with a local chaincode deployment.
 This allows a chaincode developer to modify and debug their code without standing up a complete network.
 An example for starting the peer in development mode follows:

 ```
-peer peer --peer-chaincodedev
+peer node start --peer-chaincodedev
 ```

 To start the peer process in production mode, modify the above command as follows:

 ```
-peer peer
+peer node start
 ```

-#### 6.3.1.2 login
+#### 6.3.1.2 network login

-The CLI `login` command will login a user, that is already registered with the CA, through the CLI.
+The CLI `network login` command will login a user, that is already registered with the CA, through the CLI.
 To login through the CLI, issue the following command, where `username` is the enrollment ID of a registered user.

 ```
-peer login <username>
+peer network login <username>
 ```

 The example below demonstrates the login process for user `jim`.

 ```
-peer login jim
+peer network login jim
 ```

 The command will prompt for a password, which must match the enrollment password for this user registered with the certificate authority.
 If the password entered does not match the registered password, an error will result.